Hugs.Company

 • A meme you sent because you knew it would make them smile

-• Staying 10 extra minutes on a video call just to listen to how their day went
+• Staying 10 extra minutes on a video call just to hear how their day went

 • Writing “I thought of you today” for no apparent reason, with no hidden agenda

-• A playlist you put together thinking about that person
+• A playlist you put together thinking of that person

 • Remembering a detail they mentioned weeks ago and asking how it went